wKovacs64/pwned/README.md

   EmailCount: 10547
 ```

-Check a password to see if it has been exposed in a data breach:
+[Securely][search-by-range] check a password to see if it has been exposed in a
+data breach:

 ```
 $ pwned pw Password1234